 Anger is a natural and important emotion

 Anger is a natural and important emotion.
-Everyone feels angry at times but it is our ability to manage this emotion, what we do with it, that counts.
+Everyone feels angry at times, but it is our ability to manage this emotion and what we do with it, that counts.
 If you find your anger takes over you when faced with confrontation or difficult situations, this could affect how you feel about yourself, as well as affecting your relationships with others at home and at work.
 You should consider looking at the way in which you handle your anger.

-If you find your anger overwhelms you when faced with difficult situations, your behaviour could well be affecting your relationships at home and at work, and even how you feel about yourself.
-You should consider looking at the way in which you handle your anger.
+If you find your anger overwhelms you when faced with difficult situations, your behaviour could well be affecting your relationships at home and at work.
+It could even affect how you feel about yourself.
+You should consider looking at the way you handle your anger.

 Exploration in a non-judgmental setting can enable us to understand and make changes to how we relate to ourselves and others.
 We can find more space within ourselves to act as we would like rather than react angrily.
 What is currently causing difficulty can become manageable as we realise that we do not have to be dictated to by our feelings of anger.
 We can gain freedom and flexibility in our responses and dealings with ourselves and others.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.